SGhuman123/RPA_UiPath/Robot6_OpticalCharacterRecognition/READme.md

-# PDF data scrapper
+# Scanned receipts data scrapper using Optical Character Recognition

-This bot processes 1,000 PDF invoices, extracts key details (invoice number, date, company name, total amount), and outputs the data to an Excel spreadsheet.
-Additionally, it logs successes and failures, moving invoices to respective folders.

-**Key Features:**

-* Loops through PDF invoices, extracting and appending data to Excel.
-* Handles errors gracefully without stopping the process.
-* Logs failures with error messages and suggested fixes.
-* Moves invoices to "successful" or "failed" folders based on outcomes.

-**Key Learning Concepts:**
+This bot processes receipts detected as images, requiring Optical Character Recognition (OCR) to extract details like Receipt ID, Date, Sale Amount, and Total Amount.

+Key Features:
-* Looping through files in a folder.
+- Loops through scanned receipt files in a folder.
-* Exception handling for error resilience.
-* Scraping text from PDFs and optimizing selectors.
-* Working with data tables and Excel spreadsheets.
-* Moving files between folders.
+- Uses OCR to scrape data from image-based receipts.
+- Outputs extracted data to a report with key receipt details.
+- Learning Objectives:
+- Leveraging OCR for data extraction.
+- Using regular expressions and .NET expressions to enhance bot functionality.